omarcino/Internet-Connectivity-Data-Analysis/README.md

     # A heavy test every two minutes
     */2 * * * * /path-to-speedtest-script/speedtest.sh

+## Analyze Data with Python, Pandas and Jupiter Notebook

+### Install Anacondas on your system

+A list of good resources will be provied in this section to install Anacondas

+- First link coming soon
+- Second link coming soon
+- n link coming soon

+###

 ## Setting Pandas and Jupiter notebook environment

 ### Intall python3-venv